redox-os/tfs/README.rst

     anywhere near the performance of ZMicro, because disk operations are inheritly slow, and when put in perspective, the performance of the compression is really unimportant.
+Extendible hashing or B+ trees?
+    Neither.
+TFS uses a combination of trees and hash tables: Nested hash tables.
+The idea is that instead of reallocating, a new subtable is created in the bucket.

 Resources on design
 -------------------